Monday, December 16, 2013

 Cover

-Cool and iconic picture of Paris metro station.
-But again, not very accurate because not much of this novel actually takes place in Paris.
+Cool and iconic picture of a Paris metro station.
+But again, not very accurate, as the novel spends little time in Paris.

 Cool lines: